ppoiuy/spellcast-solver/README.md

    - Consider adding a toggle button for each tile under the existing buttons.
 - Warning text if no DL or TL multiplier set
 - Custom multiplier options for adventure mode cus look at that screenshot below
+- Oversight where the first tile in a word isn't swapped (the 8 directions are checked for swaps, but not the first tile itself. algorithm change would be checking the swap on each tile itself rather than surrounding directions?).
+Fixing this will make it take a little longer to run and make 3 swap checks take even longer.
 ---

 (stacking multipliers is additive)